0x4447-office/0x4447_webpage_documentation/docs/vpn/1.1.0/README.md

 ### Bash Script for UserData

 Our product needs a few dynamic values custom to your setup.
-To get access to this values our product checks for the content of this file `/home/ec2-user/.env`.
-By suing the UserData option that AWS provided for each EC2 Instance, you can create the `.env` file with ease by referencing the bash script from bellow - make sure to replace the placeholder values with your own ones.
+To get access to these values our product checks for the content of this file `/home/ec2-user/.env`.
+By using the UserData option that AWS provided for each EC2 Instance, you can create the `.env` file with ease by referencing the bash script from bellow - make sure to replace the placeholder values with your own.

 ```bash
 #!/bin/bash